Many Singaporeans understand that it is important to get critical illness (CI) insurance to protect themselves against, well, critical illness.

 You should examine the insurance plan’s full age coverage to avoid future issues when making claims.

 Best Early Critical Illness Insurance

-The best early critical illness insurance is Aviva My Early Critical Illness Plan II or Tokio Marine’s Early Cover, depending on whether you’re looking to get covered for the most number of ECIs or have a higher sum assured respectively.
+The best early critical illness insurance is Aviva My Early Critical Illness Plan II or Tokio Marine’s Early Cover, depending on whether you want to get covered for the most number of ECIs or have a higher sum assured, respectively.

 However, you can get multi-pay plans as well, which covers both ECI and CI.